canonical/mir/doc/sphinx/explore-mir-using-demos.md

 miral-app -kiosk
 ```

+**Note**: By default, Mir does not enable Wayland extensions that normal
+applications should not be using.
+For demonstration purposes we will override
+this and allow all supported extensions in some of the following examples by
+passing `--add-wayland-extensions all` when running the example.

 ## Running Natively
 The previous section showed how you can run Mir demos under an X11 or Wayland
 session.
 But Mir compositors can also run "natively" by launching them from a